sw1zpwr/whitebit-api/Public/http-public-v4-doc.md

 ```
 [GET] /api/v4/public/ticker
 ```
-The ticker endpoint is to provide a 24-hour pricing and volume summary for each market pair available on the exchange.
+This endpoint retrieves a 24-hour pricing and volume summary for each market pair available on the exchange.

 **Response is cached for:**
 _1 second_